CJNE/vikeys/README.md

 Upon start the mode is "Normal" which means the navigation keys will work in the lower half of the screen.
 It is possible to work on the keyboard part of the screen from normal mode using the shift key in combination with the navigation keys (vi only).
 So for example to select the next key to the right from normal mode, hold down shift and press `l`.

 In order to use the regular arrow keys the mode can be changed to select mode.
 From normal mode press `Shift-s` or `i`.
 Press `Escape` to exit select mode.

+####Creating a new layout
+Keyboards are defined in lib/keyboards.js, please send in a pull request if you want a new keyboard layout added.